artemis1005/Data_Analytics_and_Engineering_Portfolio/PEP-8_Python/README.md

-# PEP 8 - Python Code Style Guide
+# PEP 8 - Python Code

 ## Overview
 This project focuses on adhering to the **PEP 8** Python code style guide.
 Following PEP 8 ensures that Python code is readable, maintainable, and consistent, making it easier for teams to collaborate effectively.